 HVAC UV lights, also known as air germicidal lights, kill airborne pollutants and allergens that make their way into your HVAC system through return vents.
 Wired into the system, these lights turn on and off together with the blower motor.
 The cost of these lights is higher.

 Consider your needs and concerns before you make any changes to your HVAC system.
 Do you regularly deal with mold and mildew in your home or system?
 Do you have poor indoor air quality?
 Do you have family members who suffer from allergies?
-San Antonio HVAC UV light installation might be a good solution if you answer “yes” to any of these questions.
+New Braunfels HVAC UV light installation might be a good solution if you answer “yes” to any of these questions.
 If you prefer, you can also keep your home allergy-free by following these steps:

 - Maintain a regular air filter replacement schedule